atamahjoubfar/docker-quickstart-cheatsheet/README.md

 3. Development: Software developers, data scientists, designers, etc. can experiment with Linux environments that are identical to the deployment environment without time-consuming setup procedures for test servers.

 ### Getting started
-Install docker from docker.com and start docker in terminal (If you are on mac, there is an app named "Docker Quickstart Terminal" in your Launchpad, which starts a Linux virtual machine and docker inside it).
+Install Docker from docker.com and start Docker in terminal (If you are on mac, there is an app named "Docker Quickstart Terminal" in your Launchpad, which starts a Linux virtual machine and Docker inside it).
 To get help use
 ```Bash
 docker --help
 ```
-A docker image is a snapshot of a container.
+A Docker image is a snapshot of a container.
 An image does NOT save how the container is formed; it just saves the container in its last state.
-To get a list of docker images on your machine run:
+To get a list of Docker images on your machine run:
 ```Bash
 docker images
 ```
-To get help for a specific docker command, e.g. `docker images`, use:
+To get help for a specific Docker command, e.g. `docker images`, use:
 ```Bash
 docker images --help
 ```

 ### Basic commands
-To get a docker image from docker hub e.g. ubuntu image run:
+To get a Docker image from Docker Hub e.g. ubuntu image run:
 ```Bash
 docker pull ubuntu
 ```